Should I Interview for a Job I Don’t Want?

 If you’re doing all of these things, then it’s just a matter of time before you land an interview.
 But maybe you’re not too stoked about the job you’ve been asked to interview for.
 Maybe it’s an okay job, but it’s not the job you want.

-At Empire Resume, many of our clients ask us, “Should I interview for a job I don’t want?”
+Many of our clients ask us, “Should I interview for a job I don’t want?”
 The answer is yes in our opinion.

 8 Reasons Why You Should Interview for a Job You Don’t Want